 With the past 10 years of participation and performance of AP course data gathered in one place the site became the go-to place for policymakers and educators for funding and legislation.

-Unfortunately the site only had a two-year lifespan and is no longer available, however a demo can be arranged.
+Unfortunately the site only had a two-year lifespan and is no longer available.